 About Republican Fathers, Marvin Bell writes on the back cover (the book comes out in November), “Savage and satirical, personal with a witty vengeance, sly with a dagger, facing the absurd and the tragic, and all of it written from inside the body politic, here is a mesmerizing voice of prodigious energy and nonstop invention.
 Chock-full of the names and events of our Age, starting from the Nixon era when the writer as a youth lived near the fabulously rich and connected of the Administration, Savarese holds the end of a bandage and slowly pulls it off.
 And it is timely, too, oh my.”

-Savarese is the recipient of a number of awards: the Irene Glascock National Undergraduate Poetry Competition (the judges were Seamus Heaney and Amy Clampitt), the Hennig Cohen Prize from the Herman Melville Society for an “outstanding contribution to Melville scholarship,” an Independent Publisher’s Gold Medal for Reasonable People in the category of health/medicine/nutrition, a Mellon Foundation “Humanities Writ Large” fellowship (which supported a year-long residency at Duke University’s Institute for Brain Sciences), two “notable essay” distinctions in the Best American Essay series, two Pushcart Prize nominations, and a National Endowment for the Humanities summer fellowship.
+Savarese is the recipient of a number of awards: the Irene Glascock National Undergraduate Poetry Competition (the judges were Seamus Heaney and Grinnell alum Amy Clampitt); the Hennig Cohen Prize from the Herman Melville Society for an “outstanding contribution to Melville scholarship”; an Independent Publisher’s Gold Medal for Reasonable People in the category of health/medicine/nutrition; a Mellon Foundation “Humanities Writ Large” fellowship, which supported a year-long residency at Duke University’s Institute for Brain Sciences; two “notable essay” distinctions in the Best American Essay series; two Pushcart Prize nominations; and a National Endowment for the Humanities summer stipend.